cknightdevelopment/ng-form-rules/README.md

 * `@angular/core` version `^6.0.0`
 * `tslib` version `^1.9.0`

-## What DOES ng-form-rules Do?
+## <a id="do"></a> What does `ng-form-rules` do?

-_TODO_
+* Create model settings with rules dictating whether a property is valid and/or editable
+    * Rules can be as simple as making a property required or as complex as a multi-logical tree
+    * Rules can react to value changes in other properties in the form, whether at the same level, nested, in an array item, or at a parent's level
+    * Syncronous and asyncronous rules are allowed, of course
+* Generate the Angular form controls (`FormGroup`, `FormArray`, and `FormControl`) to use within your templates
+    * All of your rules will automatically be attached to the form.
+Let us take care of building those forms for you.
+* You are never blocked!
+The form controls we generate are no different than what you have used before in Angular.
+You can manipulate them, add controls, add validators outside of `ng-form-rules`, etc. No problemo!

-## What DOESN'T ng-form-rules Do?
+## <a id="not-do"></a> What does `ng-form-rules` **NOT** do?

-* Anything at all to do with styling, look & feel, etc.
+* Anything with styling, display, etc.
-* Provide angular components, directives, pipes, etc. to display content on a page
+* Provide Angular components, directives, pipes, etc. to display on a page
 * Provide built-in validation methods (e.g. MaxLength, Required, etc.)

-## Getting Started
+## <a id="getting-started"></a> Getting Started

 _TODO_

-## Documentation
+## <a id="docs"></a> Documentation

 * [Wiki][link-wiki]

-## Examples
+## <a id="examples"></a> Examples

 * [StackBlitz][link-stackblitz] - **Amazing** online IDE to see the examples in action and play around with them
 * [Example Repo][link-examples-repo] - Clone the examples to your local machine and take them for a spin